ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

   }

   async save() {
-    const note: TastingNote = // TODO: Figure out how to set this based on the test we just wrote
+    const note: TastingNote = {
+      // TODO: Figure out how to set this based on the test we just wrote.
+As an example, here is
+      //       how to set the brand:
+      brand: this.editorForm.controls.brand.value as string,
+    };

     this.tastingNotes
       .save(note)